 So, who can win the $2$-dimensional HEX game?
 A simple but ingenious argument due to John Nash, known as “stealing a strategy,” shows that on a square board the first player (``White'') always has a winning strategy.
-In the following we first define winning strategies, then find that one of the players has one, and finally conclude that the first player has one.
-Still: the proof will be non-constructive, and we don't know how to win HEX.
-So, the game still remains interesting \ldots
+In the following we first define winning strategies, then show that one of the players has one, and finally conclude that the first player has one.
+Still: The proof will be non-constructive, and we don't know how to win HEX.
+So, the game still remains interesting~\ldots

-\begin{Definition} A \emph{strategy} is a set of rules that tells a player which move to make (i.\,e., which tile to color) for every legal position on the board.
+\begin{Definition} A \emph{strategy} is a set of rules that tells one of the players which move to choose (i.\,e., which tile to color) for every legal position on the board.
 A \emph{winning strategy} here guarantees to lead to a win, starting from an empty board, for all possible moves of the opponent.

 A \emph{position} of the HEX game is a board on which some tiles may have been colored white or black, together with the information who moves next (unless all tiles are colored).
-A position is \emph{legal} if it can occur in a HEX game: that is, if either White moves next, and the numbers of white and black tiles agree, or if Black moves next, and White has one more tile.
+A position is \emph{legal} if it can occur in a HEX game: That is, if either White moves next, and the numbers of white and black tiles agree, or if Black moves next, and White has one more tile.

 A \emph{winning position for White} is a position such that White has a \emph{winning strategy} that tells him how to proceed (for arbitrary moves of Black) and guarantees a win.
 Similarly, \emph{a winning position for Black} has a \emph{winning strategy} that guarantees to lead Black to a win. \end{Definition}